tkumar012/tkumar012.github.io/03_Research.md

   gtag('config', 'G-95H7WJPKDP');
 </script>

+["Democratizing bureaucracy: How can citizens demand accountability from bureaucrats?"](democratizing_bureaucracy.pdf) with G. Kruks-Wisner. *Best paper, Class and Inequality, APSA 2025.* Accepted, *World Politics.*

-["Politics in the urban periphery: Citizen-led expansion and informality at the edges of India's cities."](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4560168) with A. Auerbach.
-Forthcoming, *Journal of Development Studies.*
+["Politics in the urban periphery: Citizen-led expansion and informality at the edges of India's cities."](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4560168) with A. Auerbach.  *Journal of Development Studies,* 2025

 ["When do local governments improve transparency?